MicrosoftDocs/win32-pr.it-it/desktop-src/HyperV_v2/msvm-virtualsystemmanagementservice-removesystemcomponentsettings.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce 0 o 4096 in caso di esito positivo; in caso contrario, restituisce un errore.
+Restituisce 0 o 4096 in un esito positivo.
+In caso contrario, restituisce un errore.

 <dl> <dt>